mkezfarias/todo-list-vanhack/README.md

 2.  **Installs**

-    Make sure you are in todo-list-vanhack folder, and you have yarn and npm installed in your system
+    Make sure you are in todo-list-vanhack folder, and you have YARN and NPM installed in your system

     ```sh